harnen/InformationSecurityFundamentals/lab2_instructions.md

 # Week 2 - Malware and Buffer Overflow
+In this tutorial you'll work on exploiting a buffer overflow vulnerability.
+This can attack can crash a legitimate process, give the attacker access to confidential data or even give the attacker a full control over a machine (see Challange3).

+## Setup
+Disable ALSR on your machine using `echo 0 | tee /proc/sys/kernel/randomize_va_space`

 ## Challenge 1

-Disable ALSR on your machine using `echo 0 | tee /proc/sys/kernel/randomize_va_space`
+Your goal here is to modify a variable in the code even though the code doesn't contain any logic writing to this variable.
+To do that

+* Analyze the code in `challenge1.c`

-Compile `challenge1.c` using `gcc challenge1.c -o challenge1 -m32 -fno-stack-protector -z execstack -g`
+* Compile `challenge1.c` using `gcc challenge1.c -o challenge1 -m32 -fno-stack-protector -z execstack -g`

-Run the file with an input that will change the value of modified to something other than 0.
+* Run the file with an input that will change the value of `do_not_modify` to something other than 0.

-Add a `printf` statements to your code that will print the pointer values for buffer and modified variables.
+* Add a `printf` statements to your code that will print the pointer values for buffer and modified variables.

-Run the program several times and observe the pointer values.
+* Run the program several times and observe the pointer values.

-Recompile the program without the `-fno-stack-protector`.
+* Recompile the program without the `-fno-stack-protector`.
 What changed?
 Is your attack still possible?

-Enable ALSR on your machine and run the program again (modify the command from the beginning of this task).
+* Enable ALSR on your machine and run the program again (modify the command from the beginning of this task).
 What changed?
 How ALSR protects against buffer overflow attacks?

 ```
 ./challenge1 aaaaaaaaa